A Checklist for a Compassionate Crowdfunding Campaign

 – Call each person in this group and tell them what you are doing, you don’t have to ask for a donation.
 If it comes up, great.
 Just be sure to follow the call with a quick email with a LINK to your fundraiser (Hugely important!).
 If you do this, you will be glad you did.
 Even if they give you money by sending it to you (it is best to have them donate it online to gain momentum), still give them your fundraiser URL address.
 This will help you keep them ‘up to date’ and an opportunity for them to pass on the good news about your fundraiser to others.

 Once you get some donations, go to Group #2.
 Calling them would be good, or a PERSONAL email would be great.
 After you get some donation from Group #2, continue to Group #3.
 Communicate with these guys through email, facebook, twitter….be creative.

 Keeping The Campaign Rolling

 Once you have contacted everyone for the first time, keep them up to date with what is going on with your fundraiser.
 Have fun with this!
-Post photos, a crazy YouTube video, write a interesting update.
-Everytime you add fresh content, send out a quick email to everyone letting them know your fundraiser profile is updated.
-BE SURE TO INCLUDE A LINK TO YOUR PAGE!!!
+Post photos, a crazy YouTube video, write an interesting update.
+Every time you add fresh content, send out a quick email to everyone letting them know your fundraiser profile is updated.
+BE SURE TO INCLUDE A LINK TO YOUR PAGE!
 These emails can be short and quick and pointing them to your fundraiser page.
 Believe me, most people are interested in what you are up to.
 People are encouraged by others who live a life of risk and excitement.
-Your a world changer and people are going to want updates.
+You’re a world changer and people are going to want updates.
 You will find many people will GIVE on the 5th or 6th update.
 At the very last moment, send out a mass email, thank everyone for following your fundraiser and give them a final update.

 Pretty simple stuff really.
-You are valuable, incredible and completely capabale of changing the world in your own way.
+You are valuable, incredible and completely capable of changing the world in your own way.
 People want to support you, connect with you and follow you.
 Start by making a list of your groups.